Flex Your Design Muscles

-Weekends & Holidays, 11:00 a.m.–4:00 p.m.
+Weekends & Select Holidays, 11:00 a.m.–4:00 p.m.

-It’s fun to use your human ingenuity to solve problems and meet challenges!
+It’s fun to use your ingenuity to solve problems and meet challenges!
 By approaching things in creative ways, and by applying your own talents and skills, you can discover solutions that are uniquely you.

 Five Years of Ingenuity

-Previous Ingenuity Lab challenges
+Previous Ingenuity Lab Challenges

 Design and build a mechanical sculpture out of a shoebox.
-Choose a motion, make the cams, levers, and linkages to turn your shoebox into a cardboard automata that you get to take home.
+Choose a motion, then make the cams, levers, and linkages to turn your shoebox into a cardboard automata that you get to take home.